LSWR O2 class: Isle of Wight

-The class is usually best associated with the Isle of Wight railway system, with the Isle of Wight Central Railway making enquires as to the possibility of purchasing some class members in the early twentieth century.
+The class is usually most associated with the Isle of Wight railway system, with the Isle of Wight Central Railway making enquires as to the possibility of purchasing some class members in the early twentieth century.
 This plan fell through, however, and it was not until after Grouping in 1923 that the newly formed Southern Railway was forced to resolve the desperate locomotive power situation on the Isle of Wight.

-The solution to this problem presented itself when electrification of the LSWR's suburban network resulted in a cascade of newer, more powerful designs such as the M7s and T1s into the rural strongholds of the O2 class.
-As a result several O2s became surplus to mainland requirements.
+The solution to this problem presented itself when electrification of the LSWR's suburban network resulted in a cascade of newer, more powerful designs (such as the M7s and T1s) into the rural strongholds of the O2 class.
+As a result, several O2s became surplus to mainland requirements.
 Two of these spare engines were modified at Eastleigh works with the addition of a Westinghouse air brakes to allow compatibility with the Isle of Wight coaching stock.
-These two O2s were shipped across the Solent in 1923 and trialled extensively on services across the island, but particularly the intensive Ryde–Ventnor services, on which they proved highly successful.
+These two O2s were shipped across the Solent in 1923 and trialled extensively on services across the island, particularly on the intensive Ryde–Ventnor services, which they proved highly capable of handling.
 Further engines were then shipped across in small batches during the 1920s and 1930s.

-The final two O2s were sent to the island in 1949, after Nationalisation, resulting in a total of 23 locomotives on the island.
+The final two O2s were sent to the island in 1949 after nationalisation the previous year, resulting in a total of 23 locomotives on the island's lines.
 Due to tunnel restrictions at Ventnor none of the final series of ten with the higher cab roofs were sent.
 Thanks to their compact nature, low weight and relatively high power they proved ideal for island duties, although the lack of adequate coal bunker space initially hampered the class.
-Thus from 1932 a much larger extended bunker was fitted to W19 (formerly 206), and this design subsequently became the standard for all the island locomotives.
+Thus from 1932, a much larger extended bunker was fitted to W19 (formerly 206), and this design subsequently became the standard for all the island locomotives.
 They handled trains of up to six bogie coaches on all the Island lines, including the 1-in-70 Apse bank from Shanklin to Wroxall.

 After the withdrawal of the last LB&SCR E1 class in 1960, the O2 became the only locomotive class on the island.
-They survived in service until the end of steam services on the Island, with an O2 operating the final train on 31 December 1966.
+They survived in service until the end of steam services on the island, with an O2 operating the final train on 31 December 1966.

-Two, numbers W24 Calbourne and W31 Chale, were retained to work engineers' trains during the electrification of the surviving Ryde–Shanklin line.
+Two examples, numbers W24 Calbourne and W31 Chale, were retained to work engineers' trains during the electrification of the surviving Ryde–Shanklin line.
 Both were withdrawn on completion of the electrification project in March 1967.